RoblabWh/AllAbout360/README.md

 ## Starting Calibration
-start by running the example provided within the Project
+start by running the example provided within the Project or with your own videofile
 ```
 ./dfe2eqr-calibration ../example.mp4
 ```